A script language of preemptive scheduling coroutine in single thread

 Jason

-Let’s add a method in someone to print name.
+Let’s add a method in someone

 @printName()